January 16, 2020

 March 9, 2017

-This blog is the first in a two-part series from Dr. Braaten entitled Bright Kids Who Can’t Keep Up.
-Stay tuned in the coming weeks for a follow-up post, “Coping With Slow Processing Speed At Home And At School.”
+This blog post is the first in a two-part series from Dr. Braaten entitled Bright Kids Who Can’t Keep Up.
+The next article in the series is, “Coping With Slow Processing Speed At Home And At School.”

 Some kids are naturally fast.